-- Describe 10 pertinent underlying physiology or pathophysiology points directly related to the patient's condition at this time.
-If your patient situation involves childbirth, be prepared to discuss the changes related to the postpartum period.
+- 1. Describe the pertinent physiology or underlying pathophysiology related to the patient's condition at this time.
+If your patient situation involves childbirth, be prepared to discuss the physiological (pathophysiological) changes related to the postpartum period.
 Changes, signs and symptoms without the underlying patho/physiology will be given no marks. - 2.
 A. Identify the 5 priority problems, issues, or hypotheses in the situation.
-You may be asked to specify physiological and/or psychosocial aspects that relate to the family and/or patient. - B. Discuss 5 reasonable nursing interventions with sound rationale(s) for the 5 priority problems you have identified.
+Consider both physiological and psychosocial aspects that relate to the family and/or patient. - B. Discuss 5 reasonable nursing interventions each with a with sound rationale for the 5 priority problems you have identified.
 Each intervention must directly relate to the identified problem.
 Each rationale must include underlying physiology and/or pathophysiology. - C. Explain and justify why your #1 problem, issue or hypothesis is the priority in this situation. - 3.
 A. Discuss two assumptions you have made related to the situation.
 How would you validate these assumptions? - B. How could these assumptions impact your nursing care? - 4.
 Describe how you clustered cues or data to support one problem, potential problem, issue or hypothesis. - 5.
 A. Choose one of the concepts (not Family) introduced in Level 3 PBL; identify theorists, and discuss the definition(s) and characteristics of the concept in your own words. - B. Describe, using 5 specific examples, how the concept applies in this situation. - 6.
-A. Identify 1 problem, potential problem, or issue based on the patient's growth and development stage.
+A. Identify 1 problem, potential problem, or issue based on the appropriate growth and development stage.
 Describe the developmental stage. - B. Discuss the nursing interventions/considerations with regard to the problem you have identified.